 The validity of the results of a trial beyond that trial.

 A randomised controlled trial (RCT) only provides direct evidence of causality within that trial.
 It takes an additional logical step to apply this result more generally.
 However, practically it is necessary to assume that results are generalisable unless there is evidence to the contrary.
 If evidence is consistent across different settings and in different populations (e.g., across ages and countries) then there is evidence in favour of external validity.
-If there is only evidence from atypical settings (e.g., teaching hospital when most cases are seen in primary care), then one should be more sceptical about generalising the results.
+If there is only evidence from atypical settings (e.g., the teaching hospital when most cases are seen in primary care), then one should be more sceptical about generalising the results.
 Generalisability is not just a consequence of the entry requirements for the trial, but also depends on the population from which the trial population was drawn (see also applicability).

 A factorial design attempts to evaluate more than one intervention compared with control in a single trial, by means of multiple randomisations.